 Alaska’s Glacier Bay National Park’s glaciers, fjords, mountains and rain forest offer plenty of room to roam.
 It’s a marine and terrestrial sanctuary where visitors may spot harbor seals, humpback whales, sea otters, moose and mountain goats.
 The park is accessed via plane or boat.

 Glacier Bay Lodge is the only lodge within the park’s boundaries.
 It offers comfortable rooms, a full-service restaurant and a daily boat tour.
 It’s a true wilderness experience and an excellent jumping-off point to discover the park.
-The hotel has limited availability in June, July and August in 2019.
+The season begins May 22 and runs until September 7.
+The hotel has limited availability throughout the season.

 4. Lake Quinault Lodge – Olympic National Park, WA